rockroman/CI_PP2_TG/README.md

 9. I want to learn something playing the game
 10. I want to be able to restart the game when i finish
 11. I want game to be fast and dynamic so i can recommend it to my friends
-10. I want to have more than one option to get in touch with developer
+12. I want to have more than one option to get in touch with developer
+13. I want to know that my feedback has been sent

 [Back to top &uarr;](#total-guitar)